jdtsmith/indent-bars/README.md

 > [!IMPORTANT]
 > For `indent-bars` to display fancy guide bars, your port and version of emacs must correctly display the `:stipple` face attribute.  **Most do**, but some do not.

-`indent-bars` can also be used *without stipples*, drawing a simple vertical character (like `│`) instead.
-It automatically does this in non-graphical displays (terminals), but can optionally be configured to do so always; see [Character Display](#character-display).

 Known `:stipple` support, by Emacs build: